Discover Jersey - Food and Drink

 A food and drink guide to Jersey

-Think Jersey, think potatoes, cream, seafood, gastro pubs, countryside picnics – this place is all about the food.
+When you think of Jersey - think potatoes, cream, seafood, gastro pubs, countryside picnics – this place is all about the food.
 Yum.
 And it really revolves around its own homegrown grub.
 Let the wining and dining commence with our handy guide of what to eat and drink in Jersey…

-The crème de la crème of potatoes
+The crème de la crème of potatoes.

 Roasted, crushed with garlic and herbs, tossed through a salad or served as simple side with a blob of butter and a sprinkle of sea salt – these potatoes are something else.
 They’re famed for their soft, flaky skins and nutty flavour, so it’s no wonder they’re a protected product.